 The Office of Multicultural Affairs and the Counseling Center facilitate a two-hour workshop for staff which focuses on diversity-related issues such as the role and importance of diversity in the workplace and the meaning and impact of privilege.
 The objective of this workshop is to provide an opportunity for employees to engage in a critical dialogue that broadens and deepens their understanding of diversity on a personal and organizational level.
 Another program available to staff and faculty is Dialogue on Diversity, a monthly series where researchers, representatives from community organizations and Bellarmine faculty and staff share their expertise in areas related to diversity.

 The Office of Multicultural Affairs is committed to establishing and maintaining mutually beneficial relationships with external stakeholders in the Louisville community that support the mission of Bellarmine University.
-To this end, the Office of Multicultural Affairs has created partnerships with several organizations such as The Steward’s Staff, Nativity Academy, Big Brothers and Big Sisters, and Adelante!
+To this end, the Office of Multicultural Affairs has created partnerships with several organizations such as The Catholic Enrichment Center, Nativity Academy, Big Brothers and Big Sisters, and Adelante!
 Hispanic Achievers.
 The objective of these partnerships is to identify ways to combine resources and services in a manner that will benefit the various constituencies who utilize our services and programs, thereby creating a borderless existence between Bellarmine University and the Louisville community.